- Tour the facility and attend an Informational Interview. Parents or spouses are encouraged to be present.

 - Pay an application fee of $100 (non-refundable)

-The student must make financial arrangements with the Financial Aid Office in regards to FAFSA application, Scholarships and/or Cash payment plan prior to enrolling.
-Check out the Financial Aid tab for more information, or go to studentaid.gov. to fill out an application for Federal Student Aid.
+Please contact the Financial Aid Office for financial arrangements which include FAFSA, Scholarships, and/or cash payment plans.
+Apply for Financial Aid at studentaid.gov. to fill out an application for Federal Student Aid.
 Financial aid is available to those who qualify.
 Our school code is 042418.

 - Be at least 17 years of age (Age will be verified with Individual’s ID)